Skip to Content

 Multi-user behavior

-When worktree_rbac: true and someone other than the session creator submits the widget (under others_can: prompt), the env var lands in the session creator’s identity — that’s whose env the agent will read at retry.
+When branch_rbac: true and someone other than the session creator submits the widget (under others_can: prompt), the env var lands in the session creator’s identity.
+That’s whose env the agent will read at retry.
 The submitting user is recorded in result_meta.submitted_by for audit.

 This is consistent with dangerously_allow_session_sharing: false (the default-safe posture).
-For the full multi-user story see Multiplayer Unix Isolation.
+For the full multi-user story see Multiplayer Execution Isolation.

 Why widgets, not chat?